vfarcic/blue-green-docker-jenkins/README.md

 def instances = getInstances(swarmMaster, service)
 ```

 The *swarmMaster* and *proxy* represent IPs that we'll use later on.
-The *currentColor* and the *nextColor* are declared through functions that consult Consul and retrieve values of the color that is currently deployed as well as the color we are about to deploy.
+The *currentColor* and the *nextColor* variable values are set through functions that consult Consul and retrieve values of the color that is currently deployed as well as the color we are about to deploy.
 Finally, we are discovering how many instances we should deploy.
 The *getInstances* function has two conditionals.
-If *instances* parameter from the build screen is set to *0*, the function will request this information from Consul that will return the number of instances we are currently running or one if this is the first deployment.
-On the other hand, if the build parameters is not *0*, it will be used as the *instances* variable.
+If *instances* parameter from the Jenkins build screen is set to *0* (default value), the function will request this information from Consul that will return the number of instances we are currently running or one if this is the first deployment.
+On the other hand, if the Jenkins job build parameter is not *0*, it will be used as the *instances* variable.
 In other words, we can decide how many instances to deploy by setting some value in the Jenkins build screen or let the script deploy the same number of containers as the current release.
 Please consult the [service-flow.groovy](https://github.com/vfarcic/blue-green-docker-jenkins/blob/master/ansible/roles/jenkins/templates/service-flow.groovy) script if you are interested how those functions work.

 We should start by provisioning the cluster.
-Even though we already setup Swarm and service discovery tools, it is always a good idea to make sure that everything is still running as expected.
+Even though we already set up Swarm and service discovery tools, it is always a good idea to make sure that everything is still running as expected.
 Besides the cluster we'll need load balancer as well (in this case [nginx](http://nginx.org/)).
 If everything is properly set, provisioning will take only few seconds.
-On the other hand, if some process stopped or, as in case of nginx, if was never even running, our provisioning stage will correct that.
+On the other hand, if some process stopped or, as in case of nginx, it was never even running, our provisioning stage will correct that.

 Steps: